tyrylu/feel-the-streets/readme.md

 For the rest of the requirements see the requirement files.
 The majority of them can be installed by invoking a pip install -r app_requirements.txt You can simplify wxpython installation by using your distribution's prebuild package, for example, python3-wxpython4 in Fedora.
-You can do something similar with shapely, e. g. by using the python3-shapely package is a good idea to have.
+You can do something similar with shapely, e. g. python3-shapely package is a good idea to have.

 In addition to the python requirements, it requires the loadable spatialite sqlite3 extension and under Linux, you need to install the openal library manually as well.
-In Debian, those are the libsqlite3-mod-spatialite packages.
+In fedora, those are the libspatialite and openal packages.
 Optionally, it can use the sqlite3 icu loadable extension.
 The resulting .so/.dll should be named icu.so or icu.dll, so the sqlite3 extension loading will find the entry point.
 The Rust components handle dependencies as any Rust project, so a cargo build in the root should do the trick.
 Note that because of Rocket a nightly rust compiler is necessary.